ting11222001/Health-Booking-Website/backend/README.md

 - Only "approved" doctors will be shown by getAllDoctors API.
 - When a doctor is registered, his/her default "isApproved" field is "pending".
 - Doctor bio, specilization are not in the DoctorSchema yet.

+### Patients specific
+- Only "patient" can create a review for the doctors.